 In case you don't like watching videos, we've also provided the transcript for your convenience.

 (Please note, the Home and Premium editions of FORTE support all the possibilities discussed.
 The Free and Basic editions provide more limited layout options.)

-You find your layout options in the main menu "Score” in the group "Layout”.
+You'll find your layout options in the main menu "Score" and then in the group "Layout."

 Step 1 – General Setup